-In this section it has been mentioned that “No person shall receive an amount of three lakh rupees or more— (a) in aggregate from a person in a day; or (b) in respect of a single transaction; or (c) in respect of transactions relating to one event or occasion from a person, otherwise than by an account payee cheque or an account payee bank draft or use of electronic clearing system through a bank account.
+In this section it has been mentioned that “No person shall receive an amount of two lakh rupees or more— (a) in aggregate from a person in a day; or (b) in respect of a single transaction; or (c) in respect of transactions relating to one event or occasion from a person, otherwise than by an account payee cheque or an account payee bank draft or use of electronic clearing system through a bank account.

 In this article an attempt has been made to analyze that how the above limit may be computed under the different circumstances.

 (i) Through clause (a) limit is put on receipts from a single person, entity etc. (herein after mentioned as “entity”) in cash etc. modes in a single day (i.e., in one date).

 (ii) This limit is not for each receipt from a entity in a day but for aggregate receipts from any single entity in a day.

 (iii) This limit is also only in respect of receipts from a single entity in a day and not from multiple entities in a day.

 (i) If Mr. A receives a single payment of Rs.
 1 lakhs from Mr. B in a day there is no violation of this section.

 (ii) If Mr. A receives single payment of Rs.
 2 lakhs from Mr. B then there is a violation.

 (iii) If Mr. A receives Rs.
 1 lakhs from Mr. B in a day in piecemeal then there is no violation.

 (iv) If Mr. A receives Rs.
 2 Lakhs from Mr. B in a day in piecemeal, then there is a violation.